cetfor/PaperMachete/README.md

 While the end game for PM is to eliminate the need for human-written queries, the fact is we're starting from square one.
 Which means hand-jamming a lot queries to model the patterns human vulnerability researchers look for when bug hunting.

 ## Usage
 PM provides a workflow for basic use.
-After installing and starting PM (see [Setup](https://github.com/cetfor/PaperMachete/wiki/Setup)), just follow the prompts:
+After [installing and starting PM](https://github.com/cetfor/PaperMachete/wiki/Setup), just follow the prompts:
 ```
 [1] Analyze a targets/<target executable>
 [2] Migrate a targets/<analysis>.json